Ribbon invariants I: Some arguments about

 where the signs $\pm$ are arbitrarily chosen from the set $\{+,-\}$.
 This situation for $n=8$ is schematically depicted at \hyperref[f9]{Fig.~\ref*{f9} }.
 We shall call such a ribbon a \textit{ladder}.
 It turns out that the ribbon invariant $\gamma$ of a ladder is very easy to calculate (see \hyperref[s11] {Section~\ref*{s11}}, \hyperref[p11]{Proposition~\ref*{p11}}).
 If the ladder $a$ has only positive nodes ($a\in\mathcal{A}^{+}$), we say that $a$ is a \textit{positive} ladder.
 Then the above remarks imply that for an arbitrary extension $f$ of a positive ladder, any of the segments $(2,3)$, $(4,5)$ ,\dots,$(n-2,n-1)$ contains a critical level of $f$.
 But the number of all such segments is $\frac{n}{2}-1$ and since they are disjoint, it follows that $f$ has at least $\frac{n}{2}-1$ distinct critical points.
 Therefore for this ribbon we have $\gamma(a)\geq\frac{n}{2}-1$.
 It is easy to see that in fact

 The level lines picture of the corresponding extension is shown at \hyperref[f10]{Fig.~\ref*{f10}}.
 It has 3 non-degenerate saddles.
 Later we shall see that a positive ladder has only one \textquotedblleft good\textquotedblright\ solution with $\frac{n}{2}-1$\ nondegenerate saddles.
 Note that there are different variants of the ladder - see for example \hyperref[f11]{Fig.~\ref*{f11}}, where a two-sided positive \textquotedblleft ladder\textquotedblright\ (with missing steps!) is depicted.
 The level portrait of an extension realizing $\gamma$ for this ribbon is shown at \hyperref[f12]{Fig.~\ref*{f12}}.
 Furthermore, at \hyperref[f13] {Fig.~\ref*{f13}} some general ladder is drawn and a corresponding solution $\gamma=2$ is shown at \hyperref[f14]{Fig.~\ref*{f14}}.
 For all these variations, in the positive case, we have $\gamma=\frac{n}{2}-1$.
-It is not hard to see that the combinatorial number of all such (general) ladders equals $2^{\frac{3n}{2}-1}$.
+It is not hard to see that the combinatorial number of positive ladders with $n$ nodes is $2^{\frac{n}{2}-1}$, whereby the number of all (general) ladders equals $2^{\frac{3n}{2}-1}$.

 So, let us give an exact definition of a ladder: A ribbon $a=(\varphi,\nu )\in\mathcal{A}$ with $n\geq4$ nodes is a \textit{ladder}, if for any critical value $c$, different from the global minimal and maximal ones, we have